 Understanding the priorities and desires of your target audience, their needs vs. wants, and what and how much they plan on spending is imperative in planning your marketing strategy.
 Despite higher prices in the stores and at the pump, people still want to travel, feel good and find a good deal.
 But they also want a fair price and a positive customer experience.

-Whether shared direct mail, postcards, or social media ads, your local Valpak rep can help your business decide which channels are best for your needs and how to reach the right audience to get what you want out of advertising.
+Whether shared direct mail, postcards, or display advertising, your local Valpak rep can help your business decide which channels are best for your needs and how to reach the right audience to get what you want out of advertising.